bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2015-12-18-react-components-elements-and-instances.md

 }, document.getElementById('root'));
 ```

 React will ask the `Form` component what element tree it returns, given those `props`.
-It will gradually “refine” its understanding of your component tree in terms of simpler primitives:
+It will gradually "refine" its understanding of your component tree in terms of simpler primitives:

 ```js
 // React: You told me this...